halimahexe/halimahexe/README.md

   }
 ```

-- 🌱 currently learning on [Founders and Coders](https://www.foundersandcoders.com) bootcamp on cohort FAC30B
+- 🌱 currently on [Founders and Coders](https://www.foundersandcoders.com) FAC30 cohort bootcamp, learning all things software development
+- 🎓 studied History and Sociology at the University of Warwick
+- 💼 work in publishing as an Assistant Editor, managing books to print and building relationships with stakeholders

 ## Tech Stack (so far...)